 Give them grace, also, to consider that they are but strangers and pilgrims in this world, having here no dwelling place, but seeking one to come; that they, remembering the short continuance of this life, may be content with that which is sufficient, and not join house to house, and land to land, to the impoverishment of others; but to behave themselves in letting their tenements, lands and pastures, that after this life they may be received into everlasting habitations.” – Book of Private Prayer, 1553 (the year Edward VI died, at 15 years of age.)

-Pliny’s nephew, Pliny the Younger, actually witnessed his uncle’s horrible death from a distance at the eruption of Vesuvius in 79 AD.
+Pliny’s nephew, Pliny the Younger, actually witnessed his uncle’s horrible death from a distance at sea at the eruption of Vesuvius in 79 AD.
 In a letter to his friend Calvisius Rufus providing a detailed description of an adjoining property, he sought financial advice about buying the property, obviously dismissing his uncle’s concerns about the Roman aristocracy laying field to field:

 “Now let me tell you the price at which I think I can purchase the property.
 It is three million sesterces, though it has previously sold for five million.
 But owing partly to the general hardness of the times, and partly to its being thus stripped of tenants, the income of the estate is reduced, and consequently its value.” – Pliny the Younger, Letters, XXXVI.